topcoder-platform/mobile-app-ios/Pods/Auth0/README.md

                     .webAuth()
                     .connection(realm)
                     .scope(scope)
+                    .useEphemeralSession()
-                    .parameters(["login_hint": email])
+                    // ☝🏼 Otherwise a session cookie will remain .parameters(["login_hint": email])
                     // ☝🏼 So the user doesn't have to type it again .start { result in